BCT 3rd Quarter Report 2019

 - Beta Baby Milk Appeal - $10,000 worth of high-calorie, high-protein milk powder for infants suffering from malnutrition - 6 weeks of this treatment and the infant is already on the road to recovery.

-- Cholera Vaccine Appeal -8,000 further cholera vaccinations have been administered in the beginning of July and the number of vaccinations administered is continuing to increase with various ongoing clinics run by our partners on ground
+- Cholera Vaccine Appeal -8,000 further cholera vaccinations have been administered in the beginning of July and the number of vaccinations administered is continuing to increase with various ongoing clinics run by our partners on the ground

 - Food Aid - Food grains for those eligible, especially in remote locations that have little or no support from UN aid.